Pug Corgi Mix Facts

 Pug mixed with corgi

 The Pug mixed with Corgi needs daily exercise because of the medium energy level this dog displays.
-The same is true with the parent breeds of the Corgi Pug so that the energy level will not vary that is why an exercise is needed.
+The same is true with the parent breeds of the Corgi Pug, so the energy level will not vary, which is why exercise is needed.
 The hybrid dog can live and adapt well in a condo or apartment living as long as you give the required daily activity.
 You can train the corgi pug within the confines of your home.

-Large spaces are not necessary for this hybrid dog to run around, a small background for it to play and explore is quite enough.
-If you take your dog to the park to socialize with the other dogs is also another great way to get your pug crossed with corgi the extra outdoor time plus an excellent way to get some fresh air too.
+Large spaces are not necessary for this hybrid dog to run around; a small background for it to play and explore is quite enough.
+Taking your dog to the park to socialize with the other dogs is also another great way to get your pug crossed with corgi.
+The extra outdoor time is an excellent way to get some fresh air, too.

-Given the additional exercise and playtime can help you and your pug corgi to strengthen your bond and keep its mind well-stimulated.
-However, please take into consideration that the hybrid dog is not resilient when it comes to the weather condition.
+The additional exercise and playtime can help you and your pug corgi strengthen your bond and keep its mind well-stimulated.
+However, please take into consideration that the hybrid dog is not resilient when it comes to weather conditions.
 So, the corgi pug cannot tolerate extreme weather conditions and exposing them to this kind of temperature is not healthy for your dog.

 Here are some puzzles or toys that you can buy that’ll help with the activities for your dog:

 • Clever Pet.
 An interactive feeder considered to be the world’s first gaming console for dogs.
-You can program the hub using your mobile phone with an app and select a variety of color-based puzzles.
-If your pet chooses the right answer produces a treat for them, making them motivated to be the master of the game while you are away.
+You can program the hub using an app on your mobile phone and select a variety of color-based puzzles.
+If your pet chooses the right answer, produce a treat for them, making them motivated to be the master of the game while you are away.
 Though a bit pricey, it is worth to consider getting a Clever Pet.
 If the Corgi Pug is not into it, you can expect a 100% money-back guarantee from the manufacturer.

 • iFetch Frenzy.
-An interactive gravity-driven toy which is suitable for small to medium sized dogs.
-The iFetch Frenzy does not require any batteries or electricity comparing to iFetch and iFetch too, which is a little bit expensive.
+An interactive gravity-driven toy that is suitable for small to medium-sized dogs.
+The iFetch Frenzy does not require any batteries or electricity compared to iFetch and iFetch too, which is a little bit expensive.
 With the iFecth Frenzy, your dog will only drop the ball into the top and will roll out in a random direction from the base, keeping your dog entertained and happy.

 • Outward Hound Hide-a-Squirrel Puzzle toy.
 One of the few toys that don’t give food as a reward, the Outward Hound Puzzle toy is great for those dogs who are leaning into the chubby side and need to burn those calories down.
 Your Pug mixed with Corgi will love this with its squeaky plush toys that resemble a squirrel.
 It uses a combination of shapes, sounds, and textures to keep your pup entertained.
 All you need is to stuff the plushies into the tree trunk and watch it go crazy in trying to pull them out.